25 Free Grammar Worksheets for Teaching English

-In this superlative adjectives worksheet, we explore the world of superlative of adjectives.
-What is the coldest, driest, fastest, closest or anything that is the most of something.
+In this superlative adjectives worksheet, we explore the world of superlative adjectives.
+What is the coldest, driest, fastest, closest, or anything that is the most of something?
 Students fill in the crossword puzzle with superlative adjectives.

 In this compound words matching exercise, students have to match two words and form compound words.
 There are 10 compound words with only one answer.
 First, connect the dots in each column.
 Next, think of additional compound words on an additional piece of paper.

 In this Prepositions of Movement Worksheet, students can practice the various ways how prepositions connect with the movement of objects.
-For example, we use words like onto, out of, into, toward, off, over, up and down.
-These are prepositions of movement because they express the flow and direction for each preposition.
+For example, we use words like onto, out of, into, toward, off, over, up, and down.
+These are prepositions of movement because they express the flow and direction of each preposition.

-We use Prepositions of Time (in, at and on) for the various aspects of time.
+We use prepositions of time (in, at, and on) for the various aspects of time.
 But when do you use “in”, “at” and “on”?
-In general, we use “in” before for month, year, seasons, and historical periods.
-In English, “at” is for specific times, places and meals.
+In general, we use “in” before for months, years, seasons, and historical periods.
+In English, “at” is for specific times, places, and meals.
 And we use “on” for days of the week and specific dates.

 In groups of two, students have to go back and forth asking each other “where” questions.
 According to household items, they have to identify where the items are located.
 For example, where is the car?
 The car is in the garage.